AndrewRPorter/cypress-health-check/README.md

 ```

 Once the list is updated you can push the changes to your forked repo and create a CircleCI project.
 Visit [CircleCI](https://app.circleci.com) to get started.

+You can also edit your CircleCI [account notification settings](https://app.circleci.com/settings/user/notifications) to send you emails when your builds fail.